7coil/MSS-Discord/readme.md

 #### Step 1

-Go into the working folder (src) and install all the node dependancies
+Go into the working folder (src) and install all the node dependencies

 ```bash
 cd borkbot/src